WWE News: Former WWE Mid-Carder Alex Riley Says John Cena Cost Him His Push, Throws Shade At CM Punk

 During his time in WWE, CM Punk was one of the company’s most popular superstars, and present-day WWE still has John Cena as one of its biggest names.
-But as their former colleague Alex Riley sees it, Punk wasn’t justified in leaving WWE the way he did, and Cena, as has been suggested in previous “shoot” interviews, may have derailed what was, at the time, a solid mid-card push.
+But as their former colleague Alex Riley sees it, Punk wasn’t justified in leaving WWE the way he did, and Cena, as has been suggested in previous “shoot” interviews, might have derailed what was, at the time, a solid mid-card push.

-Alex Riley was one of the many wrestlers included in WWE’s “spring cleaning” list for 2016, a list of wrestlers who were released or weren’t re-signed by the company in the spring of that year.
-Together with the likes of Damien Sandow, Wade Barrett, Santino Marella, and others, Riley was wished the best in his future endeavors in May 2016, though his career had a far more promising trajectory at the time he finished third in the second season of the NXT rookie search in 2010.
+Alex Riley was one of the many wrestlers included in WWE’s “spring cleaning” list for 2016; a list of wrestlers who were released or weren’t re-signed by the company in the spring of that year.
+Together with the likes of Damien Sandow, Wade Barrett, Santino Marella, and others, Riley was wished the best in his future endeavors in May 2016, even though his career had a far more promising trajectory.
+At the time, he finished third in the second season of the NXT rookie search in 2010.

 As a main roster talent, Riley was aligned with The Miz, serving as his on-air personal assistant and helping Miz out in his WWE Championship feud against John Cena in 2011.
-But when that angle reached its expiration date and Riley turned face on Miz later that year, things weren’t quite the same, as Alex was dropped down to the lower rungs of the card and made to lose far more than he won — “jobbed out,” as they say in wrestling lingo — and plagued with injury problems.
+But when that angle reached its expiration date, and Riley turned face on Miz later that year, things weren’t quite the same as Alex was dropped down to the lower rungs of the card and made to lose far more than he won, — “jobbed out,” as they say in wrestling lingo — and he was plagued with injury problems.

 With almost eight months having passed since Alex Riley was released by WWE, the 35-year-old wrestler appeared on the latest edition of Jim Ross’ The Ross Report podcast, sitting down with the WWE Hall of Fame announcer to discuss various topics.
 One of those topics was the departure of CM Punk in early-2014, a move that was filled with controversy and acrimony from both sides, especially after Punk’s November 2014 appearance on Colt Cabana’s The Art of Wrestling podcast.